Comfort10/data-analytics-portfolio/project-5-sa-banking-analysis/README.md

 - Unpivoted monthly columns into rows to establish a clean, normalized tabular structure.
 - Handled missing values and standardized date configurations (YYYY-MM-DD)

+### 2. Data Ingestion (SQL Server)
+- Structured the target database schema using T-SQL.
+- Staged the cleaned CSV datasets into SQL Server using the SSMS Import and Export Wizard

 ## Tools Used

 - SQL Server (T-SQL) via SSMS — database creation, data loading,